NAMAN3342/project-neuro/README.md

 ## � Research & Development

+## 🔬 Research & Development

 This project is the culmination of extensive research into low-cost, high-fidelity biosignal acquisition.
 Our primary focus has been on overcoming the limitations of consumer-grade hardware to achieve research-quality signal processing.

+### **The Ideation Process**
+The concept for Project Neuro emerged from a comprehensive review of over 50 research papers on BCI accessibility.
+We identified a critical gap: existing solutions were either affordable but low-quality (single channel, poor contact) or research-grade but prohibitively expensive.

+**Key Insights from Literature:**
+*   **Movable Electrodes**: Inspired by modular EEG caps used in clinical studies, we designed a headband with adjustable mounts.
+This allows users to target specific brain regions (e.g., Occipital for Alpha waves, Frontal for concentration) without needing a full 10-20 system cap.
+*   **Multi-Modal Sensing**: Research indicated that combining EEG with other physiological markers significantly improves state detection accuracy.
+This led to the integration of a **Thermal Temperature Module** to correlate skin temperature changes with stress levels (vasoconstriction).

 ### **Key Research Achievements**